-The Board meets at least on a quarterly basis and in the year to March 31, 2016 the Board convened meetings on eleven occasions.
-Individual attendance at these meetings is set out in the table on page 10.
+The Board meets at least on a quarterly basis and in the year to March 31, 2019 the Board convened meetings on 13 occasions.
+Individual attendance at these meetings is set out in the table on page 24.
 Detailed Board papers are circulated in advance so that Board members have adequate time and information to be able to participate fully at the meeting.

-The holding of detailed regular Board meetings and the fact that many matters require Board approval, demonstrates that the running of the Company is firmly in the hands of the Board.
-The non-executive directors meet periodically without executives being present.
-Led by the Senior Independent Director, the non-executive directors will meet without the Chairman present at least annually to appraise the Chairman's performance and on such other occasions as are deemed appropriate.
+The holding of detailed Board meetings and the fact that many matters require Board approval, demonstrates that the running of the Company is firmly in the hands of the Board.
+The Non-Executive Directors meet periodically without Executives being present.
+Led by the Senior Independent Director, the Non-Executive Directors meet without the Chairman present at least annually to appraise the Chairman's performance and on such other occasions as are deemed appropriate.